China–United States relations: Rapprochement (1968–1972)

-Kissinger and his aides did not receive a warm welcome in Beijing, and the hotel they stayed in was equipped with pamphlets excoriating US imperialism.
+Kissinger and his aides did not receive a warm welcome in Beijing, and the hotel they stayed in was equipped with pamphlets excoriating U.S. imperialism.
 However, the meeting with Zhou Enlai was productive, and the Chinese premier expressed his hope for improved China-US relations.
-He commented that the US had intentionally isolated China, not vice versa, and any initiative to restore diplomatic ties had to come from the American side.
-Zhou spoke of the late President Kennedy's plans to restore relations with China and told Kissinger "We are willing to wait as long as we need to.
+He commented that the U.S. had intentionally isolated China, not vice versa, and any initiative to restore diplomatic ties had to come from the American side.
+Zhou spoke of the late President Kennedy's plans to restore relations with China and told Kissinger, "We are willing to wait as long as we need to.
 If these negotiations fail, in time another Kennedy or another Nixon will come along."

 On 15 July 1971, President Richard Nixon revealed the mission to the world and that he had accepted an invitation to visit the PRC.

 This announcement caused immediate shock around the world.
-In the United States, some hard-line anti-communists (most notably libertarian Republican Arizona Senator Barry Goldwater) denounced the decision, but most public opinion supported the move and Nixon saw the jump in the polls he had been hoping for.
+In the US, some hard-line anti-communists (most notably libertarian Republican Arizona Senator Barry Goldwater) denounced the decision, but most public opinions supported the move and Nixon saw the jump in the polls he had been hoping for.
 Since Nixon had sterling anti-communist credentials he was all but immune to being called "soft on communism".
 Nixon and his aides wanted to ensure that press coverage offered dramatic imagery.
 Nixon was particularly eager for strong news coverage.

 Within the PRC there was also opposition from left-wing elements.
 This effort was allegedly led by Lin Biao, head of the military, who died in a mysterious plane crash over Mongolia while trying to defect to the Soviet Union.
 His death silenced most internal dissent over the visit.

 Internationally, reactions varied.
 In the communist world, the Soviets were very concerned that two major enemies seemed to have resolved their differences, and the new world alignment contributed significantly to the policy of détente.
-Romania's president Nicolae Ceaușescu praised the US initiative as a "move for world peace".
-Several communist nations, including Cuba, Albania, and North Vietnam, accused China of "capitulationism to the imperialists".
-North Korea proclaimed that it was the reverse and that the US had been forced to capitulate to China, having failed to isolate it.